keboola/connection-docs/components/index.md

 ![Screenshot - Configuration Rollback](/components/configuration-10.png)

 ### Copy Configuration
-You can also use the version list to create a **Copy of the configuration**:
+You can also use the version list to create a **copy of the configuration**:

 {: .image-popup}
 ![Screenshot - Configuration Copy](/components/configuration-11.png)